andreadistefano/backfromtheklondike/README.md

 # backfromtheklondike
-Back from the Klondike solver
+Solver for Sam Loyd's Back from the Klondike Puzzle using Heuristic Search.
+For info about the rules: https://en.wikipedia.org/wiki/Back_from_the_Klondike